 When you own a home, you want the best for it in all aspects.
 Your new counters might be gorgeous, but are they hiding old plumbing that doesn’t work as well as it should?
-One of the best ways to improve your quality of home life is to install a water softener.
+Water softeners are one of the best ways to improve your quality of home life.
 While they’ve been around for quite some time, water softeners began to gain traction in the home during the 1950s.
 Since then, they’ve leaped forward: becoming more efficient, smaller in size, and easier to install.
 What makes water softeners so special?
 Here are the top five things you need to know.

 1. It Saves Your Existing Appliances